walteh/retab/README.md

 # retab

-A powerful multi-language code formatter that emphasizes tabs-first formatting, with native support for Protocol Buffers and HCL files, plus additional support for external formatters like Terraform, Dart, and Swift.
+A powerful multi-language code formatter that emphasizes tabs-first formatting, with native support for Protocol Buffers, HCL, and YAML files, plus additional support for external formatters like Terraform, Dart, and Swift.

 ## Installation